Broadband haggling

 Even if that's not true across the board, it's certainly worth bearing in mind that you may have called the wrong person at the wrong time – calling back a few days later and speaking to someone else could pay dividends.

 • If you don't get what you want, you should seriously consider leaving.
 Remember, new customers normally have the pick of the best broadband deals and there are plenty of other providers out there.
-Compare cheap broadband deals in your area with our free Broadband Unbundled tool to find the best one for you.
+Compare cheap broadband deals in your area with our free Broadband comparison tool to find the best one for you.

 Money Tips email